paulchrisluke/Southwest-Beverage-Planner-Ai-Agent/paper.md

 When Mike first shared his data in 2018, artificial intelligence was still in its adolescence.
 The prevailing wisdom required massive datasets - typically 10+ million rows ([Machine Learning for Inventory Management](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3256643)) - to train effective models.
 Human error in manual data entry posed additional challenges, often corrupting training data ([Benefits, Challenges, and Limitations of Inventory Control Using Machine Learning Algorithms](https://link.springer.com/article/10.1007/s12597-024-00839-0)).
 These limitations made AI seem unsuitable for Mike's beverage planning challenge at the time.

 However, the landscape of both flight data and AI has transformed dramatically.
 The OpenSky Network, a community-driven network of ADS-B receivers, now provides comprehensive historical flight data through their research-focused API.
 This includes exact departure times, aircraft types, and route information, enabling detailed analysis of flight patterns and operations.
 The OpenSky Network's commitment to open data for research has made it possible to analyze large-scale flight operations without relying on proprietary airline data.
 This data accessibility, combined with advances in machine learning, has revolutionized what's possible.
-Recent studies show that integrating real-time data into airline operations can improve efficiency by 12-18% ([AI-CARGO: A Data-Driven Air-Cargo Revenue Management System](https://arxiv.org/abs/1905.09130)), while modern AI techniques can effectively train on smaller, quality datasets through transfer learning and synthetic data generation ([Autonomous Airline Revenue Management](https://arxiv.org/abs/1902.06824)).
+Recent studies show that integrating  data into airline operations can improve efficiency by 12-18% ([AI-CARGO: A Data-Driven Air-Cargo Revenue Management System](https://arxiv.org/abs/1905.09130)), while modern AI techniques can effectively train on smaller, quality datasets through transfer learning and synthetic data generation ([Autonomous Airline Revenue Management](https://arxiv.org/abs/1902.06824)).

 The aviation industry has already begun embracing these advances.
 AI applications in gate assignment optimization and fuel load planning have achieved improvement rates of 10-20% over traditional methods ([AI Solutions and Data Platforms for the Aviation Industry](https://www.microsoft.com/en-us/industry/blog/manufacturing-and-mobility/2024/10/09/ai-solutions-and-data-platforms-for-the-aviation-industry/)).
 Similar approaches in retail inventory management have demonstrated stock optimization improvements of 15-25% ([Exploring AI-Powered Inventory Optimization](https://industrytoday.com/exploring-ai-powered-inventory-optimization/)).
 These successes suggest comparable potential in beverage planning.

 A decade after my initial conversation with Mike, the convergence of improved data accessibility, advanced AI capabilities, and the critical need for weight optimization has created an unprecedented opportunity.
 The same flight that sparked this paper - my trip to Vancouver where I pulled out my laptop and began outlining this solution - represents thousands of flights daily that could benefit from AI-driven beverage optimization.
 While the technical foundation has evolved, the core challenge remains unchanged: how to ensure every flight carries exactly the beverages it needs, no more and no less.

 To address this challenge, our research requires four key data components:
-1. Real-time flight data (routes, schedules, aircraft types) via the OpenSky Network API
+1.  flight data (routes, schedules, aircraft types) via the OpenSky Network API
    - Anonymous access with 400 requests/day limit
    - Support for retrieving flight data in 2-hour intervals
    - Ability to track specific aircraft and routes